 3.2.3.
-Most Ecologic Solution
+Most ecologic solution

 Almost all of the most ecologic Pareto points (green diamonds) occur at or near the maximum of the DoFs.
-This phenomena is most prevalent for PV and CHP which makes sense because they are the only systems that can produce negative emissions by selling electricity back to the grid based on Equation 4.
-It then follows that renewable systems like BHP , geothermal wells, and ST would also have relatively large system sizes since they produce essentially zero emissions during production.
+This phenomena is most prevalent for PV and CHP which makes sense because they are the only systems that can produce negative emissions by selling electricity back to the grid based on Eq.
+(4).
+It then follows that renewable systems like BHP, geothermal wells, and ST would also have relatively large system sizes since they produce essentially zero emissions during production.
 For BHP and geothermal wells this is true for the most part, as their system sizes are considerably larger for the most ecologic points.
 ST however still has really small values, often times lower than the most economic point.
 But one has to consider that PV and ST share the same physical space, and because PV so strongly influences emissions, ST has to use whatever space remains.
-When looking at the roof as a whole though, in almost every construction era 100% of the roof area is used for energy production.
+When looking at the roof area is used for energy production.

-It doesn't just appear to be the renewable energy systems that are maximized however.
+It does not just appear to be the renewable energy systems that are maximized however.
 In fact nearly all of the systems including the boiler, which should be the largest polluter of all the DoFs, have at least one construction era with the maximum Pareto system size being the most ecologic point.
-However system size does not equate to system usage, thus, Figure 7 shows the energy production in megawatt-hours of each energy system throughout the year for the most economic, ecologic, and recommended solutions.
+However system size does not equate to system usage, thus, Fig. 7 shows the energy production in megawatt-hours of each energy system throughout the year for the most economic, ecologic, and recommended solutions.
 And from this one sees that for a large boiler size such as the 1970 era, the boiler is never actually used.
 Instead most of the energy comes from the AHP and ST systems.